AlvisonHunterArnuero/tik-tak-tok-game/README.md

 3. **Open `index.html` in your web browser:**

     You can open the `index.html` file directly in your web browser to start playing the game.
+Additionally, you can also add your local live server to run this file.

 ## Usage